confluentinc/schema-registry/docs/installation.rst

 To build a development version, you may need a development versions of `common <https://github.com/confluentinc/common>`_ and `rest-utils <https://github.com/confluentinc/rest-utils>`_.
-After installing these, you can build the |sr|
+After installing these, you can build |sr|
 with Maven.
 All the standard lifecycle phases work.
 During development, use

 .. sourcecode:: bash